metricsgraphics/metrics-graphics/README.md

 3. Profit!

 ## Dependencies
-The library depends on [D3](http://d3js.org) to facilitate charting, [Bootstrap](http://getbootstrap.com/) to facilitate layout and [jQuery](http://jquery.com/), which we're currently using to facilitate DOM manipulations, but may well do away with in the future.
+The library depends on [D3](http://d3js.org) to facilitate charting, [Bootstrap's stylesheet](http://getbootstrap.com/) to facilitate layout and [jQuery](http://jquery.com/), which we're currently using to facilitate DOM manipulations.

 ## How to contribute
 We're grateful for anyone wishing to contribute to the library.
 Feel free to fork the project and submit your changes as Pull Requests.
 If both of us r+ the Pull Request, we'll merge it into the master branch.